Zuehlke/SHMACK/README.md

 #### To be done once:
 * Create AWS account **[here](https://aws.amazon.com/de/)**
 * Create a Virtual Machine using **[LinuxMint](http://www.linuxmint.com/download.php)** (derivate of Ubuntu, but much better usability, recommended Version >= 17.02), using any Virtualization software you like, e.g. VirtualBox or VMWare
+  * **ATTENTION**: Do NOT only start the OS from the downloaded ISO image.
+INSTALL the OS to the virtual machine on the virtual machine's harddisk.
+  * Do not forget to install the VM-tools to enable copy/paste between host and VM.
 * In the Virtual machine
   * `sudo apt-get install xsel`
   * setup GIT (source of commands: https://help.github.com/articles/set-up-git/ )